How to Escape Double Quotes in Bash? [3 Easy Cases]

 3 Different Cases to Escape Double Quotes in Bash

-The following section is the demonstration of three different cases to escape double quotes in Bash:
+The following section is the demonstration of three different cases to escape double quote in Bash:

 To escape a double quote encased in a double-quoted string, use a backslash character (\) before each double quote inside.
-Follow the given steps to do so:
+Follow the given code to do so:

 #!/bin/bash